Skip to content

 Building Better Habits

-While you and your doctors work on your nerve system, you can support better sleep by maintaining consistent sleep and wake times, creating a cool, dark, quiet sleep environment, limiting screen time before bed and using blue light protection, including regular physical activity in your daily routine, and managing stress through relaxation techniques.
+While you and your doctors work on your nerve system, you can support better sleep by maintaining consistent sleep and wake times, creating a cool, dark, quiet sleep environment, limiting screen time before bed, including regular physical activity in your daily routine, and managing stress through relaxation techniques.

 Your path to better sleep begins with a properly functioning nerve system.
 With NetworkSpinal care you can receive a gentle, effective approach to help your body rediscover its natural sleep rhythms.